redinger/experiment/NOTES.md

    - Boostrap data for the specific sub-view being requested [This means the server needs to have a way of determining what data is being rendered and some duplication of URL parsing between server and client]

 The server exposes various APIs to clients:
-   - /api/bone/...  - A backbone API to enable fetching and updating of models
+   - /api/root/...  - A backbone API to enable fetching and updating of models
+   - /api/embed/...  - A submodel backbone extension API for embedded models
    - /api/suggest/... - A set of autoSuggest AJAX APIs for helping the UI
    - /api/chart/... - Renders chart content for various model / data types
    - /api/events/calendar - Renders a calendar of reminders or past events
+   - /api/events/upcoming - Renders a calendar of reminders or past events

-### Models
+## Models

-The server manages the logic and integrity of a set of models that the UI shows to the user.
+The server manages and provides core and function-specific APIs for a rich-client model and some of the supplemental page logic.

    - User
+   - Embedded Objects for various objects
+      - Journals
+      - Comments

+### Schematic layer

+- Experiment
   - Treatment
-   - Instrument
-   - Experiment
+  - Instrument[]
-      - Schedule
+  - Schedule (schema)

 - Trial
+  - Treatment
+  - Trackers[]
   - Reminder
-   - Embedded Objects for various objects
-      - Journals
-      - Comments
+  - Schedule (realized)

+### Operative Layer

-### Tracking Workflow
+## Tracking Workflow

 A study has a schedule (one of a number of templates).
 A dispatch function against the schedule type can transform a schedule into